FDA Approves Ketamine-Like Nasal Spray for Treatment-Resistant Depression and Suicidal Ideation

-The new antidepressant approved yesterday by the FDA achieves a number of firsts.
-It is the first new antidepressant to be approved in decades that works in an entirely novel way, the first antidepressant to come in nasal spray form, and the first to work in a very short time rather than in weeks or even months.
-And for people suffering from major depressive disorder for whom nothing else has worked, it may offer a new chance at recovery.
+The antidepressant was first approved by the FDA in March 2019, achieving a number of firsts in the process: It was the first new antidepressant to be approved in decades that worked in an entirely novel way, the first antidepressant to come in nasal spray form, and the first to work in a very short time rather than in weeks or even months.
+And for people suffering from major depressive disorder for whom nothing else has worked, it has the potential to offer a new chance at recovery.

-The news comes with much hope and excitement—but also several caveats.
-"People are saying this is a game changer because it seems like it works well for refractory depression, meaning people who have failed to respond to conventional antidepressant medications and behavioral treatments," Soonjo Hwang, MD, a psychiatrist with the University of Nebraska Medical Center, tells Health.
+The news came with much hope and excitement—but also several caveats.
+"People are saying this is a game changer because it seems like it works well for refractory depression, meaning people who have failed to respond to conventional antidepressant medications and behavioral treatments," Soonjo Hwang, MD, a psychiatrist with the University of Nebraska Medical Center, told Health when the drug was initially approved.
 "Also, it seems to work in 24 to 48 hours, so there's a very rapid resolution of symptoms."

-The new drug is approved for patients with treatment-resistant depression.
-That means patients who have not responded to "at least two antidepressant treatments given at adequate doses for an adequate duration in the current episode," according to the FDA.
-Like any new medication, it comes with many questions; clinical studies before FDA approval are limited in the number and type of patient they include, meaning that more information only comes to light when new drugs reach the "real world."
+The drug was initially approved for patients with treatment-resistant depression, meaning patients who had not responded to "at least two antidepressant treatments given at adequate doses for an adequate duration in the current episode," according to the FDA.
+Like any new medication, it came with many questions since clinical studies before FDA approval are limited in the number and type of patient they include.

-Data so far indicates that esketamine is safe to use, "but it has to be used in a very well-regulated way to prevent issues related to addiction/substance use," Dr. Hwang says.
+Data so far indicates that esketamine is safe to use, "but it has to be used in a very well-regulated way to prevent issues related to addiction/substance use," Dr. Hwang said.

 That includes getting the drug in a certified doctor's office or clinic.
 According to the FDA, the nasal spray is administered by the patient him or herself while supervised by a medical professional.
 The nasal spray never leaves the office and must be taken with an oral antidepressant.
 The patient can leave the health care facility only after the care provider says it's OK (usually about two hours).